 Employment Outlook and Earnings

-The U.S. Bureau of Labor Statistics (BLS) projected a 14% job growth for podiatrists during the 2014-2024 decade.
-This faster-than-average growth is thanks in large part to a growing population and an increasing number of individuals with health problems affecting their mobility.
-Podiatrists earned a mean annual salary of $136,180 as of May 2015.
+The U.S. Bureau of Labor Statistics (BLS) projected a 6% job growth for podiatrists during the 2018-2028 decade.
+This average growth is thanks in large part to a growing population and an increasing number of individuals with health problems affecting their mobility.
+Podiatrists earned a mean annual salary of $148,220 as of May 2018.

 Podiatrists treat disorders, diseases or injuries of the feet.
 Podiatrists must complete an undergraduate and doctoral degree, usually followed by residency.
 They can choose to specialize in sports medicine.